rest-certain/rest-certain/README.md

 ## Copyright and License

-rest-certain/rest-certain is copyright © [REST Certain Contributors](https://rest-certain.dev)
-and licensed for use under the terms of the GNU Lesser General Public License (LGPL-3.0-or-later) as published by the Free Software Foundation.
+REST Certain is copyright © [REST Certain Contributors](https://rest-certain.dev) and licensed for use under the terms of the GNU Lesser General Public License (LGPL-3.0-or-later) as published by the Free Software Foundation.
 Please see [COPYING.LESSER](COPYING.LESSER), [COPYING](COPYING), and [NOTICE](NOTICE) for